Perfectoid towers and their tilts : with an application to the \'etale cohomology groups of local log-regular rings: Introduction

 \section{Introduction}

-In recent years, the perfectoid technique is one of the most effective tools to commutative ring theory and singularity theory in mixed characteristic.
+In recent years, the perfectoid technique became one of the most effective tools in commutative ring theory and singularity theory in mixed characteristic.
 The \textit{tilting operation} $S\rightsquigarrow S^{\flat}$ for a perfectoid ring $S$ is a central notion in this method, which makes a bridge between objects in mixed characteristic and objects in positive characteristic.
 However, perfectoid rings themselves are too big to fit into Noetherian ring theory.
-Hence, for applications, one often requires distinguished Noetherian ring extensions approximate to perfectoids.
-Indeed, in many of earlier works (such as \cite{CK19}, \cite{KS20} and \cite{GR22}), one constructs a highly ramified tower of regular local rings or local log-regular rings:
+Hence, for applications, one often requires distinguished Noetherian ring extensions that approximate perfectoids.
+Indeed, in many earlier works (such as \cite{CK19}, \cite{KS20} and \cite{GR22}), one constructs a highly ramified tower of regular local rings or local log-regular rings:

 that converges to a (pre)perfectoid ring.
 Our purposes in this paper are to axiomatize the above towers and establish a kind of Noetherization of perfectoid theory.
 As an application, we show a finiteness result on the divisor class groups of local log-regular rings.